mrfdev/CMI/Resources/Add-ons/legacytoggles/README.md

 1MB Legacy Toggles are a helper to get the old CMI Commands back that were removed in 9.1.4.x.
 This allows a server owner to offer the set of familiar old legacy commands and their aliases to their players again.

 Where possible, these will try to toggle.
-They are purposely limitedm, and with purpose display that things have moved to /options.
+They are purposely limited, and with purpose display that things have moved to /options.
 This is because I personally feel that players can simply be told to use /options moving forward.
 You're of course free to completely revamp how these work on your server.
 Consider these merely a courtey solution, and / or an example to start with.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Permissions